 (g) any bazaar or sale of gifts where the whole of the proceeds are devoted for charitable, educational, or church purposes; or

-(h) any person who, under or pursuant to any Act, is for the time being authorized to sell by auction without holding an auctioneer’s licence.
+(h) any person who, under or pursuant to any Act, is for the time being authorised to sell by auction without holding an auctioneer’s licence.

 (2) The Governor may by Order in Council declare that this Act, or any provision of this Act specified in the Order, shall not apply to any class of business either generally or when conducted in any specified circumstances or part of the State, or to any sale conducted solely for a benevolent or other particular purpose specified in the Order, and may by subsequent Order in Council from time to time revoke or vary such Order in Council.